 Leo Cheng, PhD - Radiology

-Pathology Research activities occupy approximately 20,000 square feet within Pathology, with Pathology researchers receiving approximately $8 million in direct costs of annual research support.
-Research activities have been expanded greatly over the past five years, including: creation of the Division; recruitment of eight basic scientists at the Assistant Professor level and one at the Instructor level (with six as full members of the Center for Cancer Research, two as members of the Harvard-MIT Broad Institute and four as members of the Harvard Medical School Biological and Biomedical Sciences program), as well as a veterinary pathologist (with the Center for Comparative Medicine) and two molecular diagnostic pathologists; acquisition of considerable additional Pathology research space that has been extensively renovated; expansion in the number of Harvard and MIT PhD -candidate graduate students training in MGH Pathology laboratories; and provision of competitive pilot grants to junior clinical faculty.
+Pathology Research activities occupy approximately 20,000 square feet within Pathology, with Pathology researchers receiving over $10 million in direct costs of annual research support.
+Research activities have been expanded greatly over the past seven years, including: creation of the Division; recruitment of ten basic scientists at the Assistant Professor level (with seven as full members of the Center for Cancer Research, four as associate members of the Harvard-MIT Broad Institute and four as members of the Harvard Medical School Biological and Biomedical Sciences program), as well as a veterinary pathologist (with the Center for Comparative Medicine) and two molecular diagnostic pathologists; acquisition of considerable additional Pathology research space that has been extensively renovated; expansion in the number of Harvard and MIT PhD candidate graduate students training in MGH Pathology laboratories; and provision of competitive pilot grants to junior clinical faculty.
 During this time, the group has seen an extraordinary increase in the amount of NIH funding.

 The Division of Research works with all Units of the Pathology Service to foster its research mission.
 Activities include a popular, weekly pan-departmental Molecular Pathology and Research (MPR) conference, development of a molecular pathology rotation for Pathology residents, a pathology research mentoring program for residents, and an NIH Training Grant that supports seven fellows per year.
 The Division oversees a number of core facilities that offer services including expert subspecialty pathologist consultation, histology, immunohistochemistry, image acquisition/analysis, tissue microarray, laser capture microdissection, RNA in situ hybridization, FISH, array comparative genomic hybridization, and other tissue-based techniques.
 The Division has also participated in an Affymetrix microarray facility at the adjacent MGH Cancer Center.

-Plans for the near future include recruitment of additional basic science principal investigators, development of new research space, and continued growth of the Translational Oncology Laboratory.
+Plans for the near future include recruitment of additional basic science principal investigators, and development of new research space.